probabilistic-numerics/probnum/README.md

 numerics is to provide well-calibrated probability measures over the output of a numerical routine, which then can be propagated along the chain of computation.

-> This package is currently a work in progress therefore interfaces are subject to change.

 ## Installation
 To get started install ProbNum using `pip`.
 ```bash